quarrying/quarrying-paper-notes/references/object_analysis_human/Human Re-ID.md

 ## PersonX
 ---
-- Dissecting Person Re-identification from the Viewpoint of Viewpoint
+- [2019 CVPR] Dissecting Person Re-identification from the Viewpoint of Viewpoint

 # Codes